 Want to know the secret to staying comfortable all summer long without racking up high electricity bills?
 Manage both your home’s temperature and humidity levels.
-Of course, lowering the thermostat helps, but for the greatest impact, you need the right humidity.
+Of course, lowering the thermostat helps, but for the greatest impact, you need the right level of humidity.
 It’s like how a drier day feels so much better than a muggy, sticky one.

 The right humidity levels help your home feel cool in the summer and warm in the winter.

 Checking your home's humidity levels is easy with a pocket-sized digital hygrometer.
 Readings around your home might vary; basements and bathrooms are often damp.

-Too much moisture makes your home feel stuffy and can cause structural damage and negative health effects:
+Too much moisture makes your home feel stuffy and can cause structural damage and negative health effects.

-- Humidity encourages the growth of mold, bacteria, and dust mites.
+Humidity encourages the growth of mold, bacteria, and dust mites.
 This can be particularly harmful to folks with allergies or asthma.
 Water vapor can saturate walls and ceilings, causing the paint to peel and woodwork to rot.

 In addition to dry skin and chapped lips, dry air can cause a host of problems:

 Air conditioners simultaneously cool and dry the air for ultimate comfort.
 Sure, it’s easy to switch on the central AC, but if you’re just in one room, why pay to cool down the whole house?
 For an energy-efficient option, try a portable air conditioner like the Honeywell MN12CEDWW to stay dry and cool.
-Imagine what you can do with the money you save from targeted cooling versus whole-house cooling!
+Imagine what you can do with the money you'll save using targeted cooling versus whole-house cooling!

 Drop us a line and let us know how we can help.
 Happy summer!